In this photo Cody Widner, FNR undergrad and extension intern, is working on surveying

 fall classes which focuses on the importance of spending time outdoors.

-New FNR additions to The Education Store include: IN Amphibian & Reptile ID Package, Tree Pruning:
+New FNR additions to The Education Store include: Bovine Tuberculosis in Wild White-tailed Deer,

 Purdue Extension-Forestry and Natural Resources is a part of a larger group, the Cooperative Extension Service (CES), one of the nation’s largest and best-researched providers of science-based information and education.
 The Purdue Extension-Forestry and Natural Resources is a great resource and reaches out not only to the state of Indiana but worldwide.
 We provide resources for aquaculture, fish management, urban and forestry management, natural resource planning, wildlife, and sustainable biomaterials.
 We encourage you to browse, download free publications, view workshops on the Purdue Extension-FNR Calendar, ask an expert, view Purdue Extension Annual Report and visit other sites that have been added as helpful links.